 "Never say never", is what "Gao, today" would have adviced "Gao, 10 years ago".
 She lives and breathes a life she never thought she would come to find herself being submerged within and throughout, as a yoga instructor (and Thai Yoga Massage Therapist).
 In all honesty, she practiced yoga here and there, during her college years and even afterwards.
 She didn't really understand the power of movement and breathwork until an unfortunate event happened in 2010, that forced her into the trenches of having to brace her fall, find courage and calm her mind, soul and heart.
 Unbeknownst to her, yoga and Thai Massage found her (or should we say, "woke" her up).
 Today, Yoga and To Live is synonymous for Gao.
 Yoga for Gao, means to practice accountability; To honor her breath/pace, to have the courage to show up (on your mat/life), to find the grace to accept where you currently are/are not(physically/emotionally/mentally/spiritually), to challenge self (forcing self to grow beyond self) and to practice the presence of "being".
 Being an Instructor, teaches her how to be a better student and being a student, teaches her the compassion to be a better instructor.

-As a psychotherapist and a yoga practionioer, Tanvi is passionate about integrating alternative style of healing and promoting personal growth in her practice.
+As a psychotherapist and a yoga practitioner, Tanvi is passionate about integrating alternative style of healing and promoting personal growth in her practice.
 With a Masters in Psychology and a Social Work Degree from Columbia University, New York, Tanvi has extensively worked with trauma survivors and survivors of interpersonal violence.
 Her work then primarily focused on helping survivors relearn ways to befriend their bodily sensations and overcome imprints of trauma using tools such as yoga and breath work.
 Also, as a psychotherapist at the District Attorney’s Office in New York and a clinician at Carolinas Healthcare Systems in Charlotte, Tanvi creatively incorporated alternative styles of healing; such as mindfulness, meditation, pranayama and restorative/gentle yoga into order to assist clients find a healthy mind-body connection in their lives.
-Tanvi completed her 200 hour RYT from Enlighten Yoga, Ballantyne; and is currently working towards her 300 hour RYT from Asheville Yoga Center, with special focus on therapeutic healing practices.
+Tanvi has her 500hr Yoga Allaince teacher training certificate (YTT), she completed her 200hr YTT from Enlighten Yoga in Ballantyne, and went on to complete her 300 hr YTT from Asheville Yoga Center with special focus on therapeutic healing.
 Tanvi is devoted in creating a compassionate and safe space for her students to shine in their own light.
 Tanvi’s classes are intention based with empowering messages and soothing hands- on assists to help students deepen their practice.
 She also weaves in ancient teachings, Ayurveda knowledge, and alignment based information with her personal experiences in her classes.

 Off the mat, Tanvi is either traveling to a fun destination with her husband or cooking an Ayurveda inspired feast to feed her family & friends!
 Her motto in life is to Just Breathe & Just Be!